mitty4/mitty4.github.io/about.md

 The content of this blog encompasses only some what I have explored including topics such as machine learning, statistics and python.
 I also have showcased some practical skills on my github [here.](https://github.com/mitty4)

 ## My Outlook
-I am very excited to delve into gathering, cleaning and analyzing data.
-This part of data science is much like detective work because I have to look for connections in the data that are meaningful enough to draw conclusions.
-Exploring the data really satiates the curosity in me and, at the same time, it exercises my creative side by how I look for connections in the data.
+I am very excited and engaged with gathering, cleaning and analyzing data.
+This part of data science is much like detective work because I have to find connections in the data that are meaningful enough to draw conclusions/make decisions.
+Exploring the data really satiates the curosity in me and, at the same time, it exercises my creative side.

 ## My Top Traits